 - ICER reviews are frequently timed to concur with the date of U.S. regulatory approval for drugs and devices, a period in which potentially useful information may not yet have been published in peer-reviewed journals, presented at clinical conferences, or submitted in briefing documents to regulators.

-- ICER has had need, on occasion, to request such “in-confidence” data from manufacturers to support its evidence synthesis and economic modeling efforts.
+- ICER has had need, on multiple occasions, to request such “in-confidence” data from manufacturers to support its evidence synthesis and economic modeling efforts.

 - Manufacturers or other stakeholders also may have evidence that they would like to share with ICER to help ensure that ICER reviews contain the best possible information, but sometimes this information may need to be treated as confidential, either for business or academic reasons.